Skip to Main Content

 W. Keith Barnhill, Ph.D, CRNA, ARNP

-Dr. Barnhill has practiced pain management and nurse anesthesiology for over 30 years.
+Dr. Keith Barnhill has practiced pain management and nurse anesthesiology for over 30 years.
 He received his Master’s in Health Science from the Texas Wesleyan/U.S. Army Graduate Program in Anesthesia Nursing 6F-66F and earned his Doctorate in Nursing Education from Capella University.
-His primary work is clinical pain management and pain education since 2001.
-He has published in the AANA Journal, Journal of Nursing, and authored several clinical practice and education programs on fluoroscopic radiation safety and Nonsurgical Pain Management (NSPM).
+His primary work has been in clinical pain management and pain education since 2001.
+He has published in the AANA Journal, and Journal of Nursing, and authored several clinical practice and education programs on fluoroscopic radiation safety and Nonsurgical Pain Management (NSPM).

 • Adjunct Clinical Faculty and Clinical Site for NSPM Fellowship

-• Owner Premier Pain Management Externship in NSPM
+• Owner of Premier Pain Management Externship in NSPM

 • AANA Subject Matter Expert as part of CMS Multi-Jurisdictional Contractor Advisory Committees (CAC)